danielsalgadop/mi-voz/docs/routes.md

 get:fresh-start comes form '/' when there is no owner

-post:user/register  comes from fresh-start post:contact/proposal
+post:user/add  comes from fresh-start post:contacts/proposal
-post:contact/register  comes from contact-proposal post:company/proposal
+post:contacts/add  comes from contacts-proposal post:companies/proposal
-post:company/register  comes from contact-proposal
+post:companies/add  comes from contacts-proposal